second-state/SOLL/doc/guides/DevGuide.md

 ## Execute an ERC20 smart contract compiled by SOLL

-We provide two examples, 0-0-2.sol and 0-0-3.sol, to demostrate how to use SOLL to compile and execute ERC20 contracts.
-In this example, we use 0-0-2.sol that contains very core functions of ERC20 contract to demostrate how to compile and execute ERC20 contracts.
+We provide two examples, 0-0-2.sol and 0-0-3.sol, to demonstrate how to use SOLL to compile and execute ERC20 contracts.
+In this example, we use 0-0-2.sol that contains very core functions of ERC20 contract to demonstrate how to compile and execute ERC20 contracts.

 **Phase 1.
 Use SOLL generate .ll from test contract**